brunocascio/scrapy-slideshare/README.md

    `scrapy crawl SlideShareSpider -a url=<URL_OF_SLIDESHARE>`

-* The images are downloaded in `images` folder on root directory.
+* The images are downloaded in `images/<nameOfSlideShare>` folder on root directory.